microsoft/vscode-wiki/Roadmap.md

 * Work with the TypeScript team on the JavaScript language service which powers our JavaScript and TypeScript editing experiences to:

-  * [ ] :runner: Suggest imports of .d.ts files to enable IntelliSense "out of the box"
+  * [x] Suggest imports of .d.ts files to enable IntelliSense "out of the box"
   * Angular IntelliSense
-  * [ ] Suggest project configuration files (`jsconfig.json`, `tsconfig.json`)
   * [ ] Show errors for the entire project and not only the file that is currently edited.

 * [x] Node Debugger: Step over uninteresting (generated) code
-* Improved npm support and help to keep the `package.json` consistent with the installed node modules
+* [x] Improved npm support and help to keep the `package.json` consistent with the installed node modules

 ## Engineering Items

 We will continue to improve the engineering of VS Code itself and add items as needed:
-* Improve crash logging
+* [ ] :runner: Improve crash logging
-* Improve crash diagnostics (e.g. client side log).
+* [ ] :runner: Improve crash diagnostics (e.g. client side log).

 ## Summary